 22. Travel Through the Everglades In an Airboat

 The Everglades is made up of coastal mangroves, marshes, and pine flatwoods.
-It’s also home to a vast array of wildlife which includes turtles, birds, alligators, the Florida panther and the West Indian Manatee.
+It’s also home to a vast array of wildlife, including turtles, birds, alligators, the Florida panther and the West Indian Manatee.

 An airboat tour through this incredible area is a great way to discover and learn more about the wildlife in this area.